ethereum/ethereum-org/views/content/token.md

             balanceOf[this] += amount;                        // adds the amount to owner's balance balanceOf[msg.sender] -= amount;                  // subtracts the amount from seller's balance if (!msg.sender.send(amount * sellPrice)) {       // sends ether to the seller.
 It's important
-                throw;                                        // to do this last to avoid recursion attacks } else {
+                burn;                                        // to do this last to avoid recursion attacks } else {
                 Transfer(msg.sender, this, amount);           // executes an event reflecting on the change }